Epalahame Lauaki

-Epalahame Lauaki (born 27 January 1984) is a Tongan former professional rugby league footballer who last played for the Bradford Bulls in the Championship.
+Epalahame "Hame" Lauaki (born 27 January 1984) is a former professional rugby league footballer who last played for the Bradford Bulls in the Championship.

 Background

 Lauaki was born in Ha'apai, Tonga.

 He is the brother of former All Black Sione Lauaki.
 He is the cousin of rugby league and union star Tevita Vaikona.

 Early years

 Lauaki was educated at Waitakere College and then at Kelston Boys High School and played for the Waitemata Seagulls and Glenora Bears in the Auckland Rugby League competition.

 New Zealand Warriors

 He was signed by the New Zealand Warriors and made his first grade début on 14 March 2004 against Brisbane Broncos at Suncorp Stadium.
 During his Warriors career he was used mainly as an interchange player, starting only ten games in sixty nine appearances.
 When not selected for the first grade side, Lauaki played for the Waitakere Rangers in the Bartercard Cup and the Auckland Lions and Auckland Vulcans in the NSW Cup.

 In 2007 he signed a three-year extension with the Warriors, making him a Warrior until the end of the 2010 season.